Creating employee bonus and incentive programs: An overview

 - When creating employee incentive programs:

-- Get the appropriate people from management, finance and HR involved.
+- Get management, finance and HR involved.

 - Think the bonus and incentive program through.